vasyl1312/first_pet/README.md

 4. Solving problem in model with adding and removing product
 5. Add to favorites(add id product), solving problem with img when delete product
 6. Delete from favorites, show favourites
+7. Fix problem with add product or create new user without img, replace empty image url-path to path from folder

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->